 Lucas Soil & Water Conservation District (SWCD) is administering, through a grant from the Lake Erie Protection Fund, a demonstration project for the farm field application of Toledo Harbor dredge material obtained from the Dredged Material Center of Innovation and beneficially used on a working farm in Northwest Ohio.
-The RFP is available on the Lucas SWCD website.
+Information is available on the Lucas SWCD website.
 A demonstration project will be conducted for of a side-by-side comparison of corn or soybean crop yield between two adjacent test plots of farm fields, one of which will need to have been amended with Toledo Harbor dredge material prior to crop planting.

 Each year, harbors on Ohio’s north shore must be dredged to keep the shipping channels open so these commodities can move in and out of the ports.
 Nearly 1.5 million tons of sediment are dredged annually as summarized in this graphic.
 Historically, much of the dredged material was placed in the open waters of Lake Erie.
 However, as of July 1, 2020, that is no longer an option.